Company voluntary arrangement: Role of directors

 Within a CVA, directors retain control of the business.

 Directors have a legal duty to act properly and responsibly and to prioritise the interests of their creditors.
 The risks of liquidating a business may include disqualification from acting as a director of other companies and also personal reputation as a director.
 In an extreme case directors can be found personally liable to contribute towards the shortfall in payments to creditors.
 However, as a company voluntary arrangement is in the best interests of creditors, there is no investigation into the director's conduct.

-Under a company voluntary arrangement directors are not personally liable for the company's debts, unless they have given a personal guarantee.
+Under a company voluntary arrangement, directors are not personally liable for the company's debts, unless they have given a personal guarantee.
 Even if a director has provided a guarantee, a CVA will mean a director is only liable if the company cannot pay and by continuing in business there is a retained source of income.

+Legal impact

+In the High Court case of Mead General Building Ltd v Dartmoor Properties Ltd, [2009] EWHC 200, Mead were the subject of a CVA, in part because Dartmoor had not paid them some monies due.
+An adjudicator, appointed to direct how the dispute between the companies should be addressed temporarily, decided that Dartmoor should pay Mead £350,000 of outstanding debt.
+Dartmoor challenged the adjudicator's decision, declined to pay, and argued that the fact that Mead had a CVA in place jeopardised their financial position if they paid the adjudicated amount.
+The court was willing to enforce the adjudicator's decision, but also considered whether the CVA should affect the ruling.
+On the facts of this particular case, the CVA, the IP's assessment and the support of Mead's creditors led the court to believe that Mead could trade its way out of their financial difficulties, and therefore that the adjudicator's award should be enforced.